roadrunner-server/docs/community-plugins/sendremotefile.md

 # X-Sendremotefile middleware [Under Development]

-The `Sendremotefile` HTTP middleware and the `X-Sendremotefile` HTTP response headers are used to stream large files using the RoadRunner.
+The `Sendremotefile` HTTP middleware and the `X-Sendremotefile` HTTP response header are used to stream large files using RoadRunner.
-Unlike [X-Sendfile middleware](./../http/sendfile.md) `Sendremotefile` allows passing a URL as header value.
+Unlike the [X-Sendfile middleware](./../http/sendfile.md), `Sendremotefile` allows passing a URL as a header value.
-While the file is being streamed with the help of the RoadRunner, the PHP worker may be accepting the next request.
+While the file is being streamed with the help of RoadRunner, the PHP worker may accept the next request.

-The middleware reads the file in 10MB chunks.
-For example, for the 5Gb file, only 10MB of RSS is used.
-If the file is smaller than 10MB, the middleware adjusts the buffer to fit the file size.
+The middleware reads the file in 10 MB chunks.
+For example, for a 5 GB file, only 10 MB of RSS memory is used.
+If the file is smaller than 10 MB, the middleware adjusts the buffer to fit the file size.

 ## Configuration